-Discovering Africa's last true wilderness
+Discovering one of Africa's last true wildernesses

 Joe Sills explores the beauty of Botswana in the rainy season on one of our voluntourism ventures.
 While not the peak time for tourism, it promises blooming wildflowers, full pans, and, as he discovers, the most extraordinary wildlife in the glimmering grass.
 Most importantly, the data Joe gathered was a direct helping hand to the overall conservation efforts for this wilderness.
 Read our summary of his African Conservation Experience below, or visit National Geographic for the full story.